syarique31/Network-Analysis-Dashboard/README.md

 <img width="970" height="966" alt="Screenshot 2025-09-12 at 2 23 18 PM" src="https://github.com/user-attachments/assets/6aaef024-c7fd-4da7-b29d-4170db2ea600" />

-This part was a bit more challenging, since it required configuring ports and making sure they were available.
-Fortunately, the Universal Forwarder defaults to port 9997, which was free on my system.
-In Splunk Enterprise, I configured a new receiving port on 9997, set its status to enabled, and successfully established the connection.
-With that setup, the Universal Forwarder began transmitting data to Enterprise, completing the pipeline for collection and analysis.
+This part was more challenging, as it meant configuring ports and ensuring they were available.
+Luckily, the Universal Forwarder defaults to port 9997, which was free on my system.
+After enabling that port in Splunk Enterprise, the forwarder connected successfully and began transmitting data, completing the pipeline for analysis.